Kreindler Partners Defeat Defendants' Attempt to Limit Recoveries to Victims

-Kreindler partners Steven Pounian and Blanca Rodriguez took the lead in briefing and arguing the issues on behalf of all the plaintiffs.
+Kreindler airplane accident lawyers and partners Steven Pounian and Blanca Rodriguez took the lead in briefing and arguing the issues on behalf of all the plaintiffs.
 Importantly, Judge Sweet decided to apply New York law to the punitive damages claims of ground victims against defendant Airbus.
 The effect of the ruling is that a claim for punitive damages by the ground victims may also be asserted against American Airlines under New York law.

 The court also ruled that additional factual determinations are required before the Court decides whether French law applies to the passengers’ punitive damage claims against Airbus.

 Deciding a complex issue that was left open by the U.S. Supreme Court, Judge Sweet agreed with Mr. Pounian and Ms. Rodriguez, our appellate experts, that this crash was governed by maritime law because the point at which the flight was doomed occurred over navigable waters when the vertical fin ripped off the Airbus 300.
-Judge Sweet also agreed with Ms. Rodriguez’s brief that maritime law allows recovery for loss of love, care and companionship, and can be supplemented by more generous state law.
+Judge Sweet also agreed with Ms. Rodriguez’s brief that maritime law allows recovery for loss of love, care, and companionship, and can be supplemented by more generous state law.
 Defendants’ arguments were rejected.
 Mr. Pounian and Ms. Rodriguez argued the motions before the Court.